kddubey/cappr/README.md

 prompts.
 This feature is already supported by `AutoModelForCausalLM`s.
 See [this code](https://github.com/kddubey/callm/blob/main/callm/huggingface/classify.py) for the implementation.
-Note that this caching is not implemented for OpenAI models, since I can't control their backend. **This means that when running `callm.openai`, you'll be on the *callm (slow)* line** :-(
+Note that this caching is not implemented for OpenAI models, as I can't control their backend.
+**This means that when running `callm.openai` functions, you'll be on the *callm (slow)* line** :-(

 ![](/demos/scaling_classes.png)

 *Figure 1: [COPA](https://people.ict.usc.edu/~gordon/copa.html) dataset, repeating the choices to simulate multi-class classification tasks.
 [GPT-2 (small)](https://huggingface.co/gpt2) was run on a Tesla K80 GPU (whatever was free in Google Colab in March 2023, idk a lick of hardware lol).
 160 classification inputs were processed in batches of size 32.
-Each point in the graph is a mean of 5 runs.
+Each point in the graph is a median of 5 runs.
 For classification via sampling (CVS), exactly 4 tokens were generated for each prompt, which is the number of tokens in `'\n\nAnswer A'`.
 1-token times are also shown.
 But for COPA (and other multiple-choice style prompts), that may result in lower zero-shot accuracy, as most of the sampled choices come after the first token.*

 [See the `demos/computational_analysis.ipynb` notebook](https://github.com/kddubey/callm/blob/main/demos/computational_analysis.ipynb).